pj64team/Project64-1.6-Plus/README.md

 - Max 10 Recent Roms as default
 - Max 10 Recent Rom Dir as default
 - Rom Dir Recursion as default, this allows sub-directories to be included in rom browser
+- Jabo specific pemrcheats read from the jabo.ini so they do not effect other plugins as no longer enabled in the rdb.
 - Display build date and time in About dialog title bar for easy build version recognition

 ## Screenshot